Java Backend Development

 What are the alternatives to Java?

-There are lots of alternative languages to Java.
+There are lots of languages that are alternative to Java.
 Some of the most popular include Kotlin, Python, Javascript, Haskell, etc. All of these have their pros and cons.
 Read this article to find out more about Java backend development.

 Alexey